@American Football League Europe

 Leadership of the Officiating Department is shared by Malte Scholz, Damian Jurzyk and Michael Kattillus, with Scholz also serving as the department’s official representative.
 The trio is tasked with setting the direction for officiating within the league and establishing structures that support long-term quality and consistency.

-By appointing a clearly defined leadership group, AFLE aims to ensure clear communication channels and accountability.
+By appointing a clearly defined leadership group, the AFLE aims to ensure clear communication channels and accountability.
 This is especially important in a league that will feature teams from multiple countries, each with its own officiating background and experience.

 Consistency, communication and rule interpretation